-Having the right mix of investments, your asset allocation, is a major key to successful retirement planning.
-But, a lot of people aren’t sure how much they should have in stocks versus bonds, for instance.
+Having the right mix of investments, your asset allocation is a major key to successful retirement planning.
+But, many people aren’t sure how much they should have in stocks versus bonds, for instance.

-Many people also don’t understand their risk tolerance or take into account how far in the future they are actually investing for retirement.
+Many people also don’t understand their risk tolerance or consider how far in the future they are actually investing for retirement.
 I see a lot of young professionals in their 20s and 30s with a very conservative investment portfolio.
 Some of my friends talk about holding a lot of cash, cash equivalents like money market funds, and bonds in their investment portfolios.

 One rule of thumb that many financial advisors look towards is having 100 minus your age set aside in stocks (and stock mutual funds) and the rest invested in bonds.
 For example, if you were 40 years old, the rule of thumb would recommend that you have 60% of your retirement investments allocated to stocks (100-40 = 60) and the other 40% invested in bonds.